JASchilz/AnkiSyncDuolingo/README.md

 If it's your first time using the addon, `Pull from Duolingo` will ask your permission to create its custom note type.

-`Pull from Duolingo` will then ask for your Duolingo credentials.
+`Pull from Duolingo` will then ask you to log in to Duolingo.
 The addon will only sync in Duolingo words that you've already learned.
-As you learn more words in Duolingo, use the `Sync Duolingo` tool again to pull those new words into Anki.

 **This add-on will only pull in words that you've already learned**.
 As you learn more words in Duolingo, use this add-on again to pull those words in Anki.